Waste

 This question aims to understand what measures a company has taken to address microfiber shedding in its products.
 Microfibers are small fragments that are actively shed from textiles throughout their lifecycle.
 These fibers are too small to be caught by wastewater treatment facilities and end up polluting waterways and the environment.

-• Select supplier engagement initiatives if you can provide evidence of any of these initiatives
+- Select supplier engagement initiatives if you can provide evidence of any initiative, such as controlling microfibers in facility wastewater

-• Select brand partners engagement initiatives if you can provide evidence of any of these initiatives
+- Select brand partners engagement initiatives if you can provide evidence of any of these initiatives, such as collaborating with brand partners to explore alternative materials or manufacturing processes that minimize the shedding of microfibers in products

 Applicability: Brand, Retailer, Brand and Retailer